 This article describes the options available in Swrve for creating rich push notifications on iOS and Android and provides examples of how to create different notifications in the Swrve dashboard.
-Swrve’s push notification editor enables you to create rich notifications and still include features such as personalization, localization or A/B tested content in your campaign.
+Swrve’s push notification editor enables you to create rich notifications and still include features such as personalization, localization, or A/B tested content in your campaign.

-The Image option enables you to include an image that is displayed in both the locked, banner, or extended view of the push notification.
+Depending on the platform, images display in the locked, banner, or extended view of the push notification.
 If desired, you can personalize the image by including custom user properties in the image URL.
 For example, include a user’s profile picture or reference a specific destination to which they recently searched for flights or hotels.

 GIFs (iOS only)

-The Video option enables you to directly link to a video and provide options for watching the video in a related player (for example, YouTube, Vimeo) from the extended view of a push notification.
+Use video in your rich notifications to directly link to a video and provide options for watching the video in a related player (for example, YouTube, Vimeo) when a user engages with the notification.
 For example, encourage customers to watch a preview or trailer of a new show or movie they might be interested in.

 Audio (iOS only)

 As the above examples show, Swrve’s push notification editor enables you to include up to three buttons to give your users custom options for interacting with the notification in extended view.
 You can configure the button actions with deeplinks to direct the customer to a specific screen in your app, or even use the buttons to create a short survey.
-For more information on how to configure custom buttons, see Creating Push Notifications.
+For more information on how to configure custom buttons, see Creating push notifications.

 On iOS 10, there is an intermittent issue with notification service extensions where, in some QA or sandbox instances, the rich media attachment is not displayed.
 This is a common issue that has been raised with Apple, but should not affect the production version of your app.